 - B. Provide official transcripts from a regionally accredited institution demonstrating successful completion of six college units in English, math, or other general education course, or take the equivalent at WNC.

 Immunizations are not required as part of the admission process.
-Some programs and classes in the Nursing and Allied Health division require immunizations before enrollment is authorized in specific courses.
+Beginning with the spring 2022 semester, students must provide proof of a completed COVID-19 vaccination series to enroll in on-person classes on the WNC campus.
+Exemptions based on a medical condition or religious beliefs may also be requested.
+There is no COVID-19 vaccination requirement to enroll in fully remote classes.
+Some programs and classes in the Nursing and Allied Health division require additional immunizations before enrollment is authorized in specific courses.

 All new degree or certificate seeking students who have never attended any college will be required to attend a new student orientation session, take placement tests, and meet with a counselor before enrolling for classes.
 For information regarding academic programs or classes, contact a counselor or the appropriate academic division.